ssciwr/mease-hpc-setup/README.md

 kinit
 ```

-using your SDS@hd service password
+and enter your SDS@hd service password when prompted.

 The files are then located at